VuThach3001/C_Advance_Programming/learning/section-8_bit_manipulation/55_using_bits_operators_to_pack_data.md

-# Section 7: Type Qualifiers
+# Section 8: Bit Manipulation

 ## Topic: Using Bit Operators to pack data